chagall-le-cirque-famous-prints

-Marc Chagall’s Le Cirque series remains one of the most beloved bodies of work in 20th-century modern art.
+Marc Chagall’s Le Cirque series - consisting of 38 lithographs—23 in color and 15 in black and white - remains one of the most beloved bodies of work in 20th-century modern art.
 Vibrant, whimsical, and deeply poetic, these prints capture the magic of the circus while expressing Chagall’s unique dreamlike world.

 What is Marc Chagall’s Le Cirque series?